Omar27522/Work-on-This-as-a-template-for-the-new-site/README.md

 * Welcome!
 This repository documents the ongoing build process of the website.
     We're aiming to improve the user experience, optimize performance, and update the design to create a smoother, faster, and more visually appealing website.

-Current Stage: Where will backups go?
+Current Stage: Finish the architectural foundation of the website.
+Next time I will work off a design.

 Project Overview